Snooker needs Ronnie O’Sullivan’s chaotic genius more than ever

 After Ronnie O’Sullivan won last year’s World Snooker Championship, battering all five opponents en route to a record-equalling seventh title, the great Clive Everton likened his dominance of the sport to Tiger Woods or Roger Federer.

 It is a comparison O’Sullivan has made himself, admitting that legends of golf and tennis set a benchmark against which he judges his own success.
-The parallels are certainly intriguing, albeit O’Sullivan’s career has played out in a less globally competitive arena in which the greatest threat has come in the shape of balding men from Scotland.
-What all three have in common is to have taken their craft to a place that changes our perception of what we thought possible.
-Each sport contains its own deep complexities – nobody knows the intricacies of an Augusta green or each blade of Centre Court grass or the nap of a Crucible baize like they do – yet at its simplest, their genius hinges on an almost other-wordly ability to control the ball.
+The parallels are certainly intriguing, albeit O’Sullivan’s career has played out in a less globally competitive arena in which the greatest threat has come in the shape of middle-aged men from Scotland.

-There are plenty of stats to compare – youngest major victory (O’Sullivan), most weeks ranked No 1 (Woods), percentage ranking titles won (Federer).
-While Federer holds losing head-to-head records against his great rivals Rafael Nadal and Novak Djokovic, O’Sullivan is winning against all of his 20 most frequent opponents – a list that includes 12 world champions.

-“Snooker is in a bad place,” he said.
-“When you look at £10m prize money for 25 events across the year for 128 players, it’s never going to be good… It is probably as bad as it has ever been, also, because of the betting scandal.”
+“Snooker is in a bad place,” he said recently.
+“When you look at £10m prize money for 25 events across the year for 128 players, it’s never going to be good.
+It is probably as bad as it has ever been, also, because of the betting scandal.”

 And what O’Sullivan said next touched a nerve.
 “You look at the people actually managing the game, they are not the brightest sparks, so you can’t see them digging themselves out of it.
 It’s a bit like a pub sport now.”